tonyOreglia/ddns-cloudflare/README.md

 ./cloudflare-ddns.sh
 ```

-You should see progress logs and a `current_ip.txt` file created.
+You should see progress logs and a `ip-log.txt` file created.

 ---